TonPlaygramBot/TonPlaygramWebApp/README.md

 - **Balance always zero** – verify MongoDB is running and `MONGODB_URI` points to a running database instance.
 The backend must be able to connect.
+- **In-memory database fails to launch** – the app will start without MongoDB if the `mongodb-memory-server` download fails.
 - **No Telegram notifications** – confirm `npm start` is running and the bot token is valid.
 Users must interact with the bot in Telegram to receive messages.